|

 (see Dan.
 7:7).
 This is a continuation

-of the ancient prophetic tradition of using dinosaurs as images of powerful
+of the ancient prophetic tradition of using dinosaur-like creatures as images of powerful

 earthly kingdoms.